-Facebook Ads Manager allows you to select up to one criterion from each section (i.e. one from Delivery, one from Action, and one from Time).
+Facebook Ads Manager allows you to add one criterion from each section to your report (i.e. one from Delivery, one from Action, and one from Time).

 To find the Action and Time breakdown options, scroll to the bottom of the menu.

-For example, here’s how an ad report broken down by ad placements looks like:
+For example, here’s what an ad report broken down by placements looks like:

 Searching and Filtering Your Campaigns in Ads Manager

-Ads Manager is a pretty thorough tool and can help you uncover tons of valuable information.
+Ads Manager is a pretty thorough tool that can help you uncover tons of valuable information.

-If you’re only interested in particular campaigns, objectives or a specific date range, you can apply filters to, well, filter your ad reports.
+If you’re only interested in particular campaigns, objectives, or a specific date range, you can apply filters to your ad reports.

-You’ll find the Search box, filters, and can change the date range in the top right corner of your Ads Manager dashboard.
+You’ll find the Search box, filters, and date range in the top right corner of your Ads Manager dashboard.